-2. Corporate structure
+2. 2 Corporate structure

 SBBL is a public company incorporated under the Companies Act of Botswana under company registration number BW000732198.
-The Bank is one of Botswana's leading commercial banks and is licensed by the BoB accordingly.
+The bank is one of Botswana's leading commercial banks and is licensed by the Bank of Botswana "(BoB), (Central Bank)" accordingly.
 SBBL is a wholly owned subsidiary of Stanbic Africa Holdings Limited (SAHL) which in turn is a wholly owned subsidiary of the Standard Bank Group Limited (SBG), a public company listed on the Johannesburg Stock Exchange (JSE).
 SBG traces its roots back to 1862 and is Africa's largest financial institution by assets and also has the biggest single network of banking services in Africa.

-The subsidiaries of SBBL are Stanbic Insurance Services (Proprietary) Limited (SIS), Stanbic Financial Services (Proprietary) Limited and Stanbic Nominees (Proprietary) Limited (Stanbic Nominees).
+The subsidiaries of SBBL are Stanbic Insurance Services (Proprietary) Limited (SIS), Stanbic Bank Nominees (Proprietary) Limited (SBN) and Stanbic Financial Services (Proprietary) Limited (SFS).

-Regulatory Capital Requirements
+3. Regulatory Capital Requirements

-3.1 Capital Structure
+3.1 Capital structure

 The Internal Capital Adequacy Assessment Process (ICAAP) ensures that the bank maintains sufficient capital levels for the purposes of regulatory compliance and adherence to the Board's risk appetite.
-For a bank to be considered well capitalised, it is expected to maintain the minimum capital ratio of 4.5% for Common Equity Tier 1 (CET 1), 7.5% for Tier 1 and total Capital Adequacy Ratio (CAR) of 12.5%.
+For a bank to be considered well capitalised, it is expected to maintain the minimum capital ratio of 4.5% for Common Equity Tier 1 (CET 1), 7.5% for Tier 1 and Capital Adequacy Ratio (CAR) of 12.5%.
 The SBBL Board of directors have approved an internal buffer over the regulatory requirements (CET 1, Tier 1, CAR and core capital).

-Tier 1 (primary capital) represents permanent forms of capital such as common shares, share premium and retained earnings, and other accumulated comprehensive income.
+Tier I (primary capital) represents permanent forms of capital such as common shares, share premium and retained earnings, and other accumulated comprehensive income.